-Call for an appointment if you have any of the following:
+Contact your provider for an appointment if you have any of the following:

 There is no effective screening test for endometrial (uterine) cancer.

 Women with risk factors for endometrial cancer should be followed closely by their doctors.
 This includes women who are taking:

-Boggess JF, Kilgore JE.
-Uterine cancer.
-In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
+Boggess JF, Kilgore JE, Tran A-Q. Uterine cancer.
+In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff's Clinical Oncology.
-5th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 88.
+6th ed.
+Philadelphia, PA: Elsevier; 2020:chap 85.

 Morice P, Leary A, Creutzberg C, Abu-Rustum N, Darai E. Endometrial cancer.
 Lancet.
 2016;387(10023):1094-1108.
 PMID: 26354523

-Last reviewed on: 4/5/2016
+Last reviewed on: 1/10/2022

-Reviewed by: Irina Burd, MD, PhD, Associate Professor of Gynecology and Obstetrics at Johns Hopkins University School of Medicine, Baltimore, MD.
-Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: John D. Jacobson, MD, Department of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.